 Adding to the fun are the Gambia’s wetlands - coastal mangroves, marshes and tidal creeks - alive with birds and all within easy range of our comfortable hotel, with its inviting swimming pool and palm-fringed sandy beach.
 Amusing Black Egrets demonstrate their seemingly bizarre ‘umbrella’ feeding action alongside the larger and less eccentric Western Reef Egrets; Pied Kingfishers hover above the water like animated crossword puzzles and crowds of wintering waders are dwarfed by groups of enormous Pink-backed Pelicans.

 A visit to the bird observatory and wetlands at Kartong - which lies at the southernmost tip of the country, close to the border with Senegal - completes our trip.
 Kartong may be one of Gambia's 'newest' birding locations, but the area is reckoned to be amongst the best anywhere in the country.
 Our day here should produce some very good birds, with African Swamphens lurking in the pools, migratory Blue-cheeked Bee-eaters hawking overhead and a chance of White-fronted Plovers on the beach.
-The ringing station regularly turns up a few surprises - our February 2017 group enjoyed two Cuckoo-finches, a vagrant to Gambia and part of an unprecedented incursion into the region by this peculiar species.
+The ringing station regularly turns up a few surprises - our February 2017 group enjoyed two Cuckoo-finches, a vagrant to Gambia, while unusual finds on our February 2018 visit to Kartong included Marabou Stork and House Bunting.

 It's also at Kartong that we will enjoy a restful afternoon boat trip.
 As we travel by motorised pirogue along the Allahein River, the fringing mangroves and tidal flats might reward us with anything from the iconic African Fish Eagle or Goliath Heron to parties of Slender-billed Gulls and African Spoonbills.
 It's the kind of magical experience that makes our birding tours to Gambia so special.